Starchup/business-scraper/README.md

 Install Python

-1. Download the zip from GitHub
+1. Download the zip from GitHub (If you're on MacOS: https://www.python.org/downloads/release/python-2712/)
+  A. Read the instructions for installation.
+Use Mac OS X 64-bit/32-bit installer.
 2. Extract it to a folder
 3. Open your terminal inside of said folder
 4. Run `python scraper.py`